QuantEcon/lecture-jax/lectures/markov_asset.md

 In this lecture we consider a simple asset pricing problem and use it to illustrate some foundations of JAX programming.

-We will describe the underlying problem only briefly, moving quickly to the equation that needs to be solved.
+We will describe the underlying problem relatively briefly, so we can focus on to the equation that needs to be solved.

 Then we will show how to solve the problem using JAX.